 - the safety checks you should make prior to and during your trip; and

 - the type of insurance most suitable for your caravan or trailer.

 (Gross Vehicle Mass)

-The total weight of the Trailer (load on tyres plus coupling load) with all options and fittings as supplied by the manufacturer, with empty water tanks, gas bottles, excluding fluids not essential for operation on public roads, and without luggage or personal effects
+The total weight of the caravan (load on tyres plus coupling mass) with all options and fittings as supplied by the manufacturer, with empty water tanks, gas bottles, excluding fluids not essential for operation on public roads, and without luggage or personal effects.

 (Aggregate Trailer Mass)